 Use of Information

-The Fair Tax Mark takes appropriate measures to safeguard the information it holds from unauthorised access or improper use.
+The Fair Tax Foundation takes appropriate measures to safeguard the information it holds from unauthorised access or improper use.

 Integrity of Data

-Any queries relating to the Fair Tax Mark collection or use of personal information should be addressed to Fair Tax Mark, Unit 21, 41 Old Birley Street, Manchester, M15 5RF, UK.
-Alternatively, email the Fair Tax Mark with a request for information, or to be deleted from our database.
+Any queries relating to the Fair Tax Foundation collection or use of personal information should be addressed to Fair Tax Foundation, Unit 21, 41 Old Birley Street, Manchester, M15 5RF, UK.
+Alternatively, email the Fair Tax Foundation with a request for information, or to be deleted from our database.

 This policy has been updated in May 2018, to take account of GDPR requirements.
 Our previous statement – February 2014 – covered the regulations under the Data Protection Act 1998.